Volscente/cheat_sheets/data_engineering/general/data_engineering_theory.md

 anymore to do the transformations elsewhere.
 # Data Warehouse (DWH)
 ## Purpose
 It acts as the source of truth for Data Analytics and Data Reporting teams.
+They are not designed for unstructured data.
+Here is the destination of an ETL/ELT process.
+## Technologies
+- AWS Redshift
+- Google BigQuery
+- Snowflake